eqNj/eqN-PD2-Filter/README.md

 A massive amount of tweaks have been added to the LLD item tags introduced last season.
 These changes refine the item tags to always show the LLD tag on items worth keeping for your LLD characters without introducing excessive visuals and/or notifications.

 Made it so all charms will use their original affix names (instead of the color coded names based on the affix modifiers, like other filters) to retain some of the original D2 aesthetic.

+## 1.5.0 - (Season 6)

+A massive amount of changes/improvements were made to the filter throughout the last half of Season 5, please read about them above.

+Ensured all useful +3 runeword bases will show for improved skills this season (Inferno, Arctic Blast, Dragon Talon, etc).

+Updated the descriptions for changed rune socketing effects for Jah, Ber, and Ist runes.

+Made sure ideal Wand runeword bases for the improved White runeword will notify on drop as a Necromancer.
+(They were already showing.)

+Added pertinent information for the new runewords (Asylum and Shattered Wall) to applicable runeword bases.
+(This includes rune listing/order provided in the ShowRecipes filter level.)

+Added new existing runeword possibilites introduced this season to applicable runewords bases.
+(This includes rune listing/order provided in the ShowRecipes filter level.)

+Reworked how and when rare and magic arrows and bolts show depending on filter level.

+Updated map tiers and immunities in alignment with their rework this season.

+Continued improvements on mid and high tier uniques with highlights.